codescape/jira-multiple-subtasks/docs/syntax.md

       customfield_10987: important
       customfield_10987: knowledge

+All custom fields allow to inherit the value of the same custom field from the parent issue.
+This can be done by using the keyword `@inherit` for those custom fields.

+    - Task that used values for custom fields from parent issue
+      customfield_10765: @inherit
+      customfield_10777: @inherit
+      customfield_10777: plus a second value
+      customfield_10111: parent issue says: @inherit

 If you are missing support for any other custom field type please [let us know](/support) about it and raise a feature request.